-The Preschool Life Skills (PLS) program is a classroom-based approach to teaching critical social skills to preschoolers to prevent problem behavior from developing or reemerging.
-These particular social skills were selected because early elementary teachers have identified them as being critical to early school success.
+The Preschool Life Skills (PLS) program is a small group and class-wide approach to teaching critical social skills to preschoolers to prevent problem behavior from developing or reemerging.
+These particular social skills were selected partly because early elementary teachers have identified them as being critical to early school success and partly because they are the skills taught in treatment once problem behavior has developed.
 The program begins as a class-wide approach to teaching thirteen skills in sequence.
 The program may then be individualized for small groups of learners of similar abilities.

 We build capacity in others to implement the PLS curriculum in classrooms and school districts within a three-step process: